-American-made furniture company Floyd just introduced a new iteration of its platform bed with the launch of a brand new wood color for its classic platform bed frame.
+American-made furniture company Floyd recently introduced a new iteration of its platform bed with a darker wood color for its classic platform bed frame.

 Video of the Day